We all know that stretching before and after running can help prevent injuries and relax your body.

 What is Static Stretching?

-You’ll hold the stretches for about a minute, which will help you increase the length of your muscles.
+You’ll hold the stretches for about a minute, which will help increase the length of your muscles.
 But for long-term effects, you’ll need to do this on a regular basis when your body is at rest.
-If you do it right, though, you can help to prevent injuries.
+If you do it right, though, you can help prevent injuries.

 What is Dynamic Stretching?

 One athletic trainer notes that dynamic stretching is a great way to get the neurological system involved, which helps to activate your muscles.
 This means that your body will be able to respond more quickly to what you want it to do.
-According to this trainer, it’s likely turning on a light switch.
+According to this trainer, it’s like turning on a light switch.
 It helps your body get ready to go.